Aish328/CONSULTBAE/Readme.md

 ## What this is

-Take-home submission for the ConsultBae AI Automation assignment.
-Four
-pieces:

 1. **Data pipeline (Task 1)** — merges 3 messy candidate/contact
    CSVs (Naukri applicants, gig workers, CBNexus contacts) into a